-The Company continues to incur significant cash expenditures in the construction of its Refinery.
-Cash requirements for the Refinery expansion from December 31, 2022, through to the expected completed commissioning are estimated to be significantly higher than the previously estimated total amount of \$100,000 - \$105,000.
-At this time, the Company does not have sufficient financial resources necessary to complete the construction and final commissioning of the Refinery.
-While the Company is working to finalize updated cost estimates for the construction and final commissioning of the Refinery, the Company will require additional financing in 2023 and 2024 to continue operations, complete the construction of the Refinery, advance its battery recycling strategy, purchase required feedstock as the Refinery enters its operating phase and remain in compliance with the minimum liquidity covenant under the convertible notes arrangement (refer to Note 10).
+On May 11, 2023, the Company released updated economics and capital spend estimates for its refinery complex currently under construction at Temiskaming Shores, Ontario, Canada.
+The re-baseline engineering report has determined that the total capital costs are now estimated at \$155,000 to \$167,000, of which approximately \$81,700 has been spent as of June 30, 2023.
+At this time, the Company does not have sufficient financial resources necessary to complete the construction and final commissioning of the Refinery and will require additional financing in 2023 and 2024 to continue operations, complete the construction of the Refinery, advance its battery recycling strategy, purchase required feedstock as the Refinery enters its operating phase and remain in compliance with the minimum liquidity covenant under the convertible notes arrangement (refer to Note 10).